mattwire/uk.co.mjwconsult.aor/README.md

 ## Membership

 * Hide non-priceset membership/renewal options on backend.
-* When printing membership PDF letters, update the "Thankyou Sent" field for the related contributions to "now".
+* When printing PDF letters or sending emails, a checkbox allows you to update the "Thankyou Sent" field for the related contributions to "now".

 ## Tokens
 The following tokens are available: